clarkeash/Simple-Canvas-Image-Utility/README.md

         this.draw();
     });

-Above we are using the `cropRight()` method, this will remove everything on the `right` side of the image leaving 600px.
+Above we are using the `cropRight()` method, this will remove everything on the `right` side of the image leaving the leftmost 600px.

 ####Cropping methods